Christianity in the United States: Pentecostalism

 Another noteworthy development in 20th-century Christianity was the rise of the modern Pentecostal movement.
 Pentecostalism, which had its roots in the Pietism and the Holiness movement, many will cite that it arose out of the meetings in 1906 at an urban mission on Azusa Street in Los Angeles, but it actually started in 1900 in Topeka, Kansas with a group led by Charles Parham and the Bethel Bible School.
 From there it spread by those who experienced what they believed to be miraculous moves of God there.

 Pentecostalism would later birth the Charismatic movement within already established denominations, and it continues to be an important force in Western Christianity.

 Catholic Church

 By the beginning of the 20th century, approximately one-sixth of the population of the United States was Catholic.
 Modern Catholic immigrants come to the United States from the Philippines, Poland, and Latin America, especially from Mexico.
 This multiculturalism and diversity have greatly impacted the flavor of Catholicism in the United States.
 For example, many dioceses serve in both the English language and the Spanish language.

 21st century

+Catholic Church and Pope Leo XIV

+Following the death of Pope Francis in 2025, the conclave elected Cardinal Robert Francis Prevost as the first United States-born pope in history.
+Prevost, an Augustinian, was born in Chicago and attended Villanova University outside of Philadelphia.
+He chose the papal name of Leo XIV upon his election.